 3) Presenters are encouraged to upload a copy of their paper to Southern’s Institutional Repository, KnowledgeExchange.
 Instructions for doing so are available here.
 Remember that your professor must approve your paper and sign your student submission form.

 4) All oral presentations will be evaluated using a standard rubric.
-We encourage you to become familiar with the evaluation form, available below.
+We encourage you to become familiar with the evaluation form, available above.

 5) Convocation Credit will be available for Campus Research Day participation/attendance.
 One credit will be available for attendance/participation in any one oral presentation session.
 Convocation credit will be awarded via the regular channels: Pick up a card from the room moderator as you enter the session and turn it in when you leave at the end of the session.